ctm/mb2-doc/README.md

 ## IRC or Web (two amazingly bad text-only clients)

-Mb2 can only be accessed via IRC or an amazingly painful text-only web interface.
-That will change fairly soon as I add UI elements to the web interface.
-However, I'm not a visual person, so after we have all the infrastructure in place, we'll bring in professionals to make the graphical interfaces elegant.
+Mb2 is accessed via IRC or an amazingly painful text-only web interface.
+The pain should diminish fairly soon as I add UI elements to the web interface.
+However, I'm not a visual person, so after I have all the infrastructure in place, I'll bring in professionals to make the graphical interfaces elegant.

 The only public IRC server that has mb2 attached to it is `devctm.com` on port 6667 with no encryption.
 The web interface is at